JamesCalingo/coding_challenges/README.md

 I've chosen Go for this exercise.
 This is partially due to the fact that I've been exploring Go over the past few months, and also because this is based on a backend server I've been working on for another project.

 Here, I'd like to digress a TEENSY bit into file systems.
-Since I wanted
+Since I wanted to try and learn how Go projects are

+I also wanted to have multiple things

 ## Step 1: Basic HTTP